 Here are the basic requirements to apply for the Alaska Airlines pilot job.

-- Applicants must possess leadership skills, excellent judgement and commanding competency.
+• Applicants must possess leadership skills, excellent judgment, and commanding competency.

 Flight Hours Requirement

-- A minimum of 2,000 flight hours in a fixed-wing aircraft or 1,200 hours flight time in a high performance military aircraft.
-(50 per cent of rotor-wing flight time up to 1,000 hours can be counted toward total flight hours)
+• A minimum of 2,000 flight hours in a fixed-wing aircraft or 1,200 hours of flight time in a high-performance military aircraft.
+(50 percent of rotor-wing flight time up to 1,000 hours can be counted toward total flight hours)

-- Those candidates with 1,000 hours flight time as a Pilot-in-Command (PIC) in a fixed-wing multi-engine turbine aircraft are highly preferred.
+• Those candidates with 1,000 hours of flight time as a Pilot-in-Command (PIC) in a fixed-wing multi-engine turbine aircraft are highly preferred.

-- Also, candidates with a four-year degree from an accredited university are also highly desired.
+• Also, candidates with a four-year degree from an accredited university are highly desired.

 Hiring Process